 Here is the first main result of this section.

-\begin{Thm} Let $Q$ be a parabolic sub-group of $P$. \ (b)~The admissible parabolic $Q_\infty$ from (a) is the unique minimal element, with respect to the relation $\preceq \,$, in the (finite) set of admissible parabolics containing $Q$. \end{Thm}
+\begin{Thm} Let $Q$ be a parabolic subgroup of $P$. \ (b)~The admissible parabolic $Q_\infty$ from (a) is the unique minimal element, with respect to the relation $\preceq \,$, in the (finite) set of admissible parabolics containing $Q$. \end{Thm}

 \begin{Proof} Let us first establish unicity in (a).
 If

 for $j = 1,2$, then $Q_1 \cap Q_2$ contains $Q$, and is therefore parabolic. $P_1$ is contained in $Q_2$, and hence normalizes $P_2$.
 Similarly, $P_2$ normalizes $P_1$.
 According to Proposition~\ref{4C}, we have indeed $Q_1 = Q_2$.